 With best wishes

-Searching for information, material and items of RAD "Hessen-Süd" (where my father was probably in K-Einsatz, combat engagement, in the Alps in 1945), IR 87 (where my grandfather was during campaign in France in 1940), Gardegrenadierregiment Nr.
-3 "Königin Elisabeth" (where my grand-uncle was at Craonne/Chemin des Dames in France in 1917)
+In memory of my father who was in K-Einsatz, combat engagement, with the RAD in the Alps in 1945, of my grandfather who was with the IR 87 during campaign in France in 1940 and of my grand-uncle who served in the Gardegrenadierregiment Nr.
+3 "Königin Elisabeth" and who was killed in action at Craonne, Chemin des Dames in France in 1917

 Hi, May I complement you on a very interesting and unusual thread?
 To be able to view fixed objects and buildings in both their past and present contexts is fastenating!!!

 Please keep them coming

 With thanks, regards and best wishes Michael Ryan